sanjeevs/lb_inventory/README.md

 * Inventory report from Wilco that is sent every friday

-* meta/lb_inventory_categories.xlsx.

-    * This maps the SKU to the Type and Category.

 * private/'PRICE LIST FOR DRY GOODS.xlsx' This is the unmodified from L&B
     * Provides wt/pcs in gms and other pricing info